Sadanander Mela

 Sadanander Mela (Bengali: সদানন্দের মেলা; English: The House of Sadananda) is a Bengali-language drama film from 1954, directed by Sukumar Dasgupta.
 The story is written by Mani Burma and screenplay by Premendra Mitra.
-The film stars Bhanu Banerjee, Chhabi Biswas, Uttam Kumar, Suchitra Sen. The music is composed by Kalipada Sen and edited by Biswanath Mitra.
+The film stars Bhanu Banerjee, Chhabi Biswas, Uttam Kumar, and Suchitra Sen. The music is composed by Kalipada Sen and edited by Biswanath Mitra.
 Cinematography is by Banku Roy.

 Plot

-The film is about a few homeless who take shelter in an empty luxurious house under the leading of a strange man named Sadananda.
+The film is about a few homeless people who take shelter in an empty luxurious house under the leading of a strange man named Sadananda.